Be inspired by nature at Lyme this Easter

 When is it taking place?

 For the first time, the trail will run for the whole two weeks of the Easter holidays.
-The garden and trail will be open every.
+The garden and trail will be open every day, and each Egg Hunt map costs £2, one map will give you one Cadbury chocolate prize.

 Friday 30th March – Monday 2nd April, 10am – 5pm (last entry to trail 4.30pm)